Troubleshooting m-Power Applications

 To activate our basic debugging option, developers have two options:

-Option A: Go into Application Properties and set the debug option to “Yes”.
-Debugging will now remain on, until this option is changed back to No.
+Option A: Go into Application Properties and set the "Enable Debugging" option to 'Yes'.
+Debugging will now remain on, until this option is changed back to 'No'.

 In either case, the SQL statement can now be analyzed for accuracy.

-This advanced debugging method is extremely helpful to users creating powerful dashboard applications.
-To better understand dashboards, they are a collection of a single parent application, and multiple child applications.
-The child applications are usually referenced in the parent via an import statement.
+This advanced debugging method is extremely helpful to users creating powerful web applications using imported applications.
+To better understand imports, they include multiple child applications nested in a parent application via an import statement.

-By applying debug=2 to the URL, the developer’s dashboard will change dramatically.
+By applying debug=2 to the URL, the developer's parent application will change dramatically.
 Rather than rendering each individual child application, the page will instead replace the rendered child app with the URL used to call this child app.
-This is extremely helpful when a dashboard is not behaving as you would expect and you want to verify that you are calling the correct application and passing the right parameters.
+This is extremely helpful when an imported application is not behaving as you would expect and you want to verify that you are calling the correct application and passing the correct parameters.

-With the help of debug=1 or debug=2, an m-Power developer can debug many issues that he may run into when building his applications.
-Try it out and let us know what you think!
+With the help of debug=1 or debug=2, an m-Power developer can debug many issues that may be encountered to when building applications.

 Using the URL to call applications can be very helpful when developing applications, especially when using links.
 However, sometimes knowing which parameters are available for your application can be difficult to remember.
 The August 2015 release of m-Power includes a runtime parameter listing that will list available global web parameters as well as template specific parameters that you can use with your application.